localstack/aws-cdk/packages/aws-cdk/README.md

 ```
 The `progress` key can also be specified as a user setting (`~/.cdk.json`)

+#### Offline mode

+Write the stack against your local aws environment emulated with [localstack](https://github.com/localstack/localstack) by setting the endpoint for all the sdk services to `http://localhost:4566`.
+By default, offline mode is disabled but can be enabled by using `--offline` argument.

 #### `cdk destroy`
 Deletes a stack from it's environment.
 This will cause the resources in the stack to be destroyed (unless they were
 configured with a `DeletionPolicy` of `Retain`).
 During the stack destruction, the command will output progress